agent-storm/skill-hub/README.md

 ### Libs to install: <br>
 - For installing nextJS - `npm install next`
 - For the icon pack     - `npm install react-icons`
+- For next-auth         - `npm install next-auth`
 <br>

 Authored by: